BluntWakka/MITM_Websim/README.md

 Essentially, this project is a roundabout way of testing various encryption schemes for security given only the ciphertext (and maybe public key if it is pertinent to the scheme)

-Currently want to include JavaScript that calls to compiled Java files for some methods and utilize CSS and HTML for formatting
+Currently want to include JavaScript that utilizes CSS and HTML for formatting

+Previously made java code that goes through some of the encryption option included in the javascript and included it in the repository for the sake of comparison of ease.